 Declaring and Initializing a Record Object

 A specific instance of a record is called an object.
-Recall, an object is an instance of a class.
+Recall, an object is an instance of a class and a record is a type of class.
 We can declare and initialize many objects or instances of a class.

 When we created a String